IqtedarU/crypto-news-etl-pipeline/README.md

 - Python/Docker for scraping and cleaning
 - S3 for intermediate storage
+- Terraform to provision AWS S3 buckets and Glue job
 - AWS Glue to load into Snowflake
 - Snowflake Views to clean up types and extract additional features
 - Tableau to visualize trends from the ingested articles